"KCS is not something you do in addition to solving problems... KCS becomes the way you solve problems." – KCS Academy

 In order to fully understand what makes KCS brilliant, I need to take you through some knowledge management theory first.
 Bear with me, please.

 The support demand curve

-How quickly demand recedes is very different for each issue: You could be dealing with a one-off incident - for instance if you made a mistake when billing a lot of customers at the same time - or it could be something entirely different that will only recede after several initiatives have been taken to decrease demand either via self-service or a change to your product or service.
+How quickly demand recedes is very different for each issue.
+You could be dealing with a one-off incident - for instance if you made a mistake when billing a lot of customers at the same time.
+Alternatively, it could be something entirely different that will only recede after several initiatives have been taken to decrease demand either via self-service or a change to your product or service.
 But in any case, over a long enough timeline, demand will recede.

 Traditional Knowledge Engineering

 Now, in traditional knowledge engineering, it takes quite a few identical incidents before a support article is written and published internally (and often much longer before it’s published to customers).
 It usually takes multiple agents identifying the pattern of a repeated incident and each of them having come to a solution independently.
 That solution may or may not be the same, sometimes to the detriment of those of your customers who might not have gotten the best solution to their problem.